Where to find my best Paintings? My best kept secret Uncovered!

 When the weather is good I spend as much time as possible out doors in my ‘plein air’ studio – painting for all I’m worth!
 Why?
 Because like any crafts person I’m on a journey, of discovery, of learning, of improvement.

 Updating my web site and writing blog posts, has to be done on rainy or cold days, or at night when it’s too dark to paint.
-But when I finish a painting the first thing I do is take high resolution photographs of it and put it in one of my online shops.
-So here is the Secret: To see my latest and best works – visit my shops online – You have a choice of two: Artfinder click here or Saatchi click here
+But when I finish a painting the first thing I do is take high resolution photographs.
+Then I can put them in one of my online shops.

-Now – about that journey of discovery, – The best way to learn is to practice, a lot, because the more practice you do the better you’ll get, bit by bit, little by little.
+Now – about that journey of discovery. – The best way to learn is to practice, a lot, because the more practice you do the better you’ll get, bit by bit, little by little.

 Sunset at Margate in Oils

-Think of the musician learning to play the piano or the violin, the same rules apply.
-Some used to say it takes 10,000 hours of practice to become proficient in music, to play with an ensemble or an orchestra for example.
-So if you are only practicing for say 2 hours a week, it’s going to take you 96 years, to get there, providing you don’t have a holiday, or illness etc, or you don’t waste time by not having a good teacher or mentor.
+So if you are only practicing for say 2 hours a week, it’s going to take you 96 years, to get there.
+Assuming you don’t take a holiday, or illness etc, or you don’t waste time by not having a good teacher or mentor.

 Don’t let me deter you from your chosen challenge, but if you intend to succeed at it, you need to put in the hours.
-There are no short cuts, but there are rewards, even if they are internal, ie inner satisfaction, the pleasure of achieving a valuable skill, etc. etc. So do keep at it – Remember that three years at art college, plus many hours of homework etc is an excellent start to a career, but if you didn’t go to college, like me, we have to work even more, to get to where we would like to be.
-Q Do you know where you would like to be on this journey?
+There are no short cuts, but there are rewards, even if they are internal, ie inner satisfaction.
+The pleasure of achieving a valuable skill, etc. etc. So do keep at it.

 – The subject of a future post!
 Thanks for reading.